alexms2412/Mil.Una/README.md

  # Integrated Project Mil.Una

-<p align="justify">Integrated project developed by 4 students from Florida Universitaria, together with the collaboration of the management team of the non-profit association Mil.Luna and the supervision of our tutor Vicente Monfort.
-In order to develop a fully functional website adapted to the needs of said association.
+<p align="justify">Integrated project developed by 4 students from Florida Universitaria, with the collaboration of the non-profit association Mil.Luna and the supervision of our tutor Vicente Monfort.
+In order to develop a fully functional website adapted to association requirements.
 The main objective of this project is to make use of the tools and programming languages ​​used during the course.
 Such as Bootstrap, Simfony, Angular...</p>

 # Project Map